ppy/osu-wiki/wiki/Article_Styling_Criteria/en.md

 Use horizontal bars sparingly.
 A few uses of the horizontal bar may include (but is not limited to):

 - separating images from text
-- marking the end of a "section" within the same section
+- marking the end of a part of text within the same section

 When using the horizontal bar, make sure there is an empty line above and below the markup.
-Otherwise, the website will think the text above is a heading level 2.
+Otherwise, it will be parsed as a level 2 heading.

 ## Grammar

 All English articles should use plain English.
 Your word choice should explain the topic that the article aims to explain thoroughly in layman's terms.

-All English articles and locales without an ASC are to follow the following rules.
+All English articles must follow the following rules.

 ### British English